dpostigo/CALayer-DPUtils/README.md

 ## CALayer (ConstraintUtils)

-ConstraintUtils are not included in iOS files (CAConstraint not available in iOS 7 yet).
+ConstraintUtils are not included in iOS files.
+CAConstraint is not available in iOS as of now.

 ##### Removing constraints: